If you have a fever with a cough or sore throat, you can take steps to protect yourself and avoid spreading illness to others.

 What are medicines that can prevent or treat influenza?

 A vaccine is available to prevent influenza.
-There are also several drugs that are used to prevent and treat flu. including oseltamivir (Tamiflu®) and zanamavir (Relenza®).
-The first is taken orally, the other is inhaled.
+There are also several drugs that are used to prevent and treat flu, including oseltamivir (Tamiflu), zanamivir (Relenza), and recently approved peramivir (Rapivab).
+The first is taken orally, the second is inhaled, and the third is used in hospitalized patients and given intravenously (through a vein).
 These medications, which require a doctor’s prescription, are known as antivirals.
 They can prevent severe illness by helping your body combat influenza viruses.

 Who should take these medicines?